-The advantages of variable renaming as the form of semantic-preserving transformation are that \begin{inparaenum}[(i)] \item each variable appears in several places in the code, so a single renaming can induce multiple perturbations; \item the adversarial code can still be compiled and therefore stays in code domain; and \item some variables don't affect the readability of the code and hence renaming them creates unnoticed adversarial examples. \end{inparaenum}
+\paragraph{Minimality of Perturbation} In addition to semantic equivalence, we also require that the programs ``before'' and ``after'' the perturbation be as similar as possible, i.e., $c\approx \delta\left(c\right)$.
+While this constraint is well-defined formally and intuitively in continuous domains such as images and audio \cite{szegedy2013intriguing, carlini2018audio}, in discrete domains (e.g., programs) the existing definitions do not hold.
+The main reason is that every change is perceptible in code.
+It is possible to compose a series of perturbations $\delta_1, \delta_2, ..., \delta_k$ and apply them to a given code snippet: $\delta_1 \circ \delta_2 ... \circ \delta_k \left(c\right)$.
+In this paper, to satisfy the similarity requirement, we focus on selecting and applying only a single perturbation.

-We focus on two distinct types of adversarial examples: \begin{itemize} \item \emph{Targeted attack} -- forces the model to output a specific prediction (which is not the correct prediction). \item \emph{Non-targeted attack} -- forces the model to make any incorrect prediction. \end{itemize}
+\paragraph{Semantic-preserving Transformations} The advantages of variable renaming as the form of semantic-preserving transformation are that \begin{inparaenum}[(i)] \item each variable appears in several places in the code, so a single renaming can induce multiple perturbations; \item the adversarial code can still be compiled and therefore stays in the code domain; and \item some variables do not affect the readability of the code and hence, renaming them creates unnoticed unobserved adversarial examples. \end{inparaenum}

-In high-level, the main idea in both kinds of attacks lies in the difference between the standard approach of training a neural network using back-propagation and generating adversarial examples: while training a neural network, we derive the loss with respect to the learned parameters and update each learned parameter; in contrast, when generating adversarial examples, we derive the loss with respect to the \emph{inputs} while \emph{holding the learned parameters constant}, and update the inputs.
+We focus on two distinct types of adversarial examples: \begin{itemize} \item \emph{Targeted attack} -- forces the model to output a specific prediction, which is not the correct prediction. \item \emph{Non-targeted attack} -- forces the model to make any incorrect prediction. \end{itemize}

-\ey{we have to explain how to do we pick the variable to be perturbed from all available variables} \noam{In my experiments, I picked "random" variable (the first i see).
-Maybe we want to leave the question of "which variable to pick?" to others?} \uri{We can say something like: In our experiments in Section 5 we randomly pick a single variable to rename for the attack.
-However, we did notice that performing a BFS-style search over all variables significantly increases the probability of success.
-We leave these search approaches for future work, and focus on the simpler scenario where the variable is picked at random.} \noam{I suggest we put it in footnote.
-Please note that i never used BFS to pick existing variable in code, but to search for a new variable. i.e i picked var randomaly, and than i performed a BFS search in order to replace it}
+From a high-level perspective, the main idea in both kinds of attacks lies in the difference between the standard approach of training a neural network using back-propagation and generating adversarial examples.
+While training a neural network, we derive the loss with respect to the learned parameters and update each learned parameter.
+In contrast, when generating adversarial examples, we derive the loss with respect to the \emph{inputs} while \emph{holding the learned parameters constant}, and updating the inputs.

-\subsection{Targeted attack}
+\subsection{Targeted Attack}